squidsolutions/squid-events-api/README.md

 Properties to track session level events.
 It extends from the Account model.

-#### BrowserID
+#### BrowserUUID
 * key: ss:browserID
-* method: withBrowserID()
+* method: withBrowserUUID()
 * string(256)
 * optional
-* this is a persistent ID associated with the browser (or rich application) generating the event on the client side.
+* this is a persistent UUID associated with the browser (or rich application) generating the event on the client side.
 Usually it will be retrieve from a cookie
 * example:

 #### UserAgent: